 So it’s crucial to find the exercises that work best for you and go from there.

 In general, if you feel the muscles working, you’re able to add weight and reps for a long time, and you’re growing, it’s a good fit, and you should keep it!

 Here are the major muscle groups you should be training directly with compound and isolation exercises to build the biggest and best physique possible!

 - Side delts

 - Rear delts

-This is where knowing your body will benefit you more than just following the best bodybuilders programs and calling it a day.
+This is where knowing your body will benefit you more than just following the same workout split that a pro bodybuilder uses and calling it a day.